 Next month, the Law Library of Congress will present a webinar on U.S. federal statutes.
 This webinar will provide an overview of U.S. statutory and legislative research, including information about how to find and use the U.S. Code, the U.S. Statutes at Large, and U.S. federal bills and resolutions.

 Also in June, Law Library staff will host a webinar discussing Congress.gov.
-The presentation will feature some of Congress.gov’s functions, as well as recent updates to the site.
+The presentation will discuss how to research federal legislation and highlight recent updates to the site.
 More information about the content of both webinars and registration links can be found below.

 Instructor: Jason Zarin – Legal Reference Librarian.
 Jason has a BA in economics from Tufts University, an MA in economics from UCLA, a JD from the University of Southern California, an LLM in taxation from Georgetown University, and a Masters of Science in Information Systems from the University of Texas at Austin.

 Date: Thursday, June 30, 2022, 2:00 p.m.
 EDT – 3:00 p.m.
 EDT

 Content: This orientation is designed to give a basic overview of Congress.gov.
 While the focus of the session will be searching legislation and the congressional member information attached to the legislation, the new features of Congress.gov will be highlighted.

 Instructors: Barbara Bavis and Robert Brammer.
 Barbara is the bibliographic and research instruction librarian at the Law Library.
 She holds a BA in history from Duke University, a JD from the University of North Carolina School of Law, and a Master of Science in Library and Information Science with a specialization in law librarianship from Catholic University.
 Robert is the chief of the Law Library’s Office of External Relations.
 He holds a BA in political science from the University of Kentucky, a JD from Wayne State University, and a Master of Library Science from Florida State University.